 Greater Supply Chain Visibility Helps to Avoid Excessive Inventory

-One approach to prevent the bullwhip effect is to improve supply chain visibility.
+One approach to prevent the bullwhip effect on excess inventory or safety stock is to improve supply chain visibility.
 Monitoring all aspects of your supply chain, from manufacturing to purchasing, from warehousing to transportation, through sales and customer service, reduces surprises.
 After all, you can’t fix what you can’t see.
 With added supply chain visibility, your teams aren’t caught flat-footed when swings in the supply chain happen, or they have adequate time to form and execute an alternative plan (AKA Plan B).

 Having visibility across the supply chain network ensures that businesses know when order variabilities occur, can see them coming, and can create a plan to mitigate the impact on service levels, production schedules, missed sales, and much more.